 In This Article:

 It is not uncommon for a patient to experience rapid reduction of their symptoms immediately during the assessment.
 That is to say, if their symptoms were pain in their right thigh, the pain may be moved more centrally to their buttock, or in some cases be completely abolished.
+1 Donelson, R.; Silva, G.; Murphy, K.: The centralization phenomenon: Its usefulness in evaluating and treating referred pain.
+Spine, 1990; 15:211-5.
 Treatment for the patient with derangement syndrome, as with the postural and dysfunction syndromes, is directly guided by the patient's response to these provocative assessment movements.

 While not all patients are successfully treated by Mechanical Diagnosis and Therapy exercise, it could be strongly argued that all patients with neck pain or low back pain may be successfully assessed by the Mechanical Diagnosis and Therapy method.
 Failure to find a mechanical component to the patient's pain is a significant finding, in that it is as important to know for whom McKenzie exercises will be successful and those for whom they will not.